aesawy83-ai/FMP-Group-2/README.md

 ---

-#  Limitations
+# 🎓 Academic Context and Limitations

 This repository is a **research and academic prototype**.

-Current limitations:

-* strongly dependent on dataset quality
-* sensitive to camera distance and resolution
-* no severity estimation yet
-* no BIM element linkage yet
-* requires engineering review before use

----

-# 🎓 Academic Context

 Developed as part of a **Master-level Final Project in AI for AECO façade inspection workflows**.